 We have been speaking to some of today’s young aviation professionals from across the sector about their motivations for doing business with an eye to sustainability.

-Their message to the delegates at the 39th ICAO Assembly is that climate change is not a problem we can wait to solve.
-They urge governments to take an historic step forward this year.
+Their message to the delegates at the 39th ICAO Assembly was that climate change is not a problem we can wait to solve.
+They urged governments to take an historic step forward last year.
 One which will help ensure that our industry can help connect the world, sustainably, for years to come.

 Our sustainable future starts now.